jakemeinershagen/js-stuff-for-website/README.md

 # ToDo:
-- Should I just convert to mm if I'm given inches and do all calculation in mm? would potentially make it easier.
 - Allow adding multiple eyepieces and calculate mag and fov for each.
+    - allow adding barlow
+    - color text red or add * around number if magnification is over max effective
+    - assume 52 degree fov if none entered?
+    - make sure not entering barlow is allowed
 - Resolution limits for scope.
-- Allow entering focal length or focal ration (note that focal length should be prefered)
+- Allow entering focal length or focal ratio (note that focal length should be prefered)

 ## Maybe List
 - Overlay fov on an object like Andromeda.